joelegner/voided_shaft/docs/report.md

-% Voided Shafts for Transmission Line Foundations -- Feasibility Study
-% Joe Legner, P.E., S.E.[^1]
-% November 10, 2019

-[^1]: Author is licensed as a Structural Engineer in Illinois and a Professional Engineer in both Florida and Massachusetts.

 # Background

 Transmission structures are used to elevate electric power lines to a safe distance above ground.
 The height exposes them to wind, and the attached power lines exert lateral forces that have long moment arms up to 150 feet.
 The combined effects of the wires and wind is an overturning moment which is termed the _ground-line moment_.
 The long moment arm and horizontal direction of load application results in foundation reactions with high moment, low axial load, and low to moderate shear load.